Apollo3zehn/PythonHealthChecker/README.md

 The line ```[Group 1]``` denotes the group name to help combining multiple checks into related units as you can see in the screenshot above.

 Both checks refer to the previously defined notifier named `my-notifier`.
 Whenever the check fails it is notified to all configured notifiers.
-You can comma-separate multiple notifiers like `my-notifer-1, my-notifier-2, ...`
+You can comma-separate multiple notifiers like `my-notifer-1, my-notifier-2, ...`.

-When your configuration file is complete, you can pass it to the app with the ```--config``` option: ```python ./Main --config <config file>```
+When your configuration file is complete, you can pass it to the app: ```--config <path to my config>```

 > **NOTE:**  When you update the configuration file at runtime, it is applied automatically during the next health check.

-## 5 Create your own checker extension
+## 4 Create your own checker extension
-If you need other checks, you can implement it yourself easily.
-Here is an example how a checker could be implemented:
+If you need other checkers, you can implement them yourself easily.
+Here is an example how a very simple checker could look like:

 ```python
 from typing import Dict